Configuring Layer 3 Service Offerings

-Tip: Tip: Equinix recommends you always have a second and redundant RI that advertises the same routes as the primary, and include BOTH in your service profile, per metro.
+Tip: Equinix recommends you always have a second and redundant RI that advertises the same routes as the primary, and include BOTH in your service profile, per metro.
 When this is done, a buyerA buyer is a user who connects to an available service through ECX.
-A buyer can be an enterprise end customer of the seller service or an aggregator, managed service provider, network service provider or system integrator company that bundles its service offerings with ECX. who subscribes to your service, even if they do not have redundancy themselves, will continue to receive routes even if one of your devices fails:
+A buyer can be an enterprise end customer of the seller service or an aggregator, managed service provider, network service provider or system integrator company that bundles its service offerings with ECX. who subscribes to your service, even if they don't have redundancy themselves, will continue to receive routes even if one of your devices fails:

-Throughout the life cycle of your service, you may add ports or RIs to your profile, remove or edit them and other activities.
+Throughout the life cycle of your service, you can add ports or RIs to your profile, remove or edit them and other activities.
 You can use connectors to add many ports to one or more RIs, swap between or migrate services from one device to another without taking down the RI and you can add or remove RIs from the service profile.
 Be aware, however, that this could have consequences to live customers if the advertised routes change over the life cycle.

-Example above: Multiple connectors pointing to the same RI.
+Example: Multiple connectors pointing to the same RI.
 Assuming all connectors accept all routes, one can be taken down without compromising any subscribed users

 Users can enable their profile to receive remote subscriptions, meaning that buyers can reach your services even if they are not physically deployed where your service profile is available.
-However, the provider must be capable of accepting routes from all interconnected metros, which may significantly increase the size of the route table.
+However, the provider must be capable of accepting routes from all interconnected metros, which might significantly increase the size of the route table.
 This includes the Equinix public routes, which amount to a /24 per metro.

-Example above: Service profile is available in metros 2 and 4 with buyers in metros 1-4.
+Example: Service profile is available in metros 2 and 4 with buyers in metros 1-4.
 Each metro has a block of IP addresses used for NAP, reservation and other purposes by Equinix.
 Provider must allow advertisement from all in order to received remote connections.